phenogit/phenogit.github.io/kit-korner-notes.markdown

             2) We are in a force
             3) Opponents are at the 4 level or higher Only one pass/X inversion per auction
+        If we have bid a suit, immediate 4NT is RKC and delayed 4NT is regular Blackwood If we have not bid a suit, immediate 4NT is regular Blackwood, and delayed 4NT is takeout

     E.g.
         1C-(P)-2C -(2H);
         2S-(P)-4C-(4D);